imotov/presentations/task-management.md

 * Any activity started by
   * a user through client or REST API
-    * Ex: node stats running on coordinating node
+    * Ex: bulk request running on coordinating node
   * other activity using Transport mechanism
-    * Ex: node stats running on all other nodes
+    * Ex: shard level bulk request running on all other nodes
   * an internal service using Transport mechanism
-    * Ex: fault detection ping sent by a Zen Discovery Service
+    * Ex: peer recovery

 ## What's a task?
 (Low Level)